 - Muay Thai

 Name one person, other than your parents, who has had the most influence on your life.
 Why?

 Other than my mother being the most influential person in my life, I would say my cousin.
-Ever since I was a little girl, I have looked up to her ambitious and energetic personality and her determination to pursue a very difficult career path.
-Today, she is a successful international figure who followed her dreams and overcame every form of obstacle.
-She has inspired me to use my positive attitude and my ambitious and passionate personality to pursue my dreams.
+Ever since I was a little girl, I have looked up to her unapologetic eccentric spirit and ambitious bold character.
+Despite all the challenges she has faced, she is a talented successful singer who continues to follow her dreams and tackle every obstacle encountered.
+She has inspired me to realize that anything is possible with the right attitude and work ethic.

 “Life shrinks or expands in proportion to one’s courage.”